Mount Sherman

 Mount Sherman is a high mountain summit in the Mosquito Range of the Rocky Mountains of North America.
 The 14043 ft fourteener is located 11.0 km east by south (bearing 103°) of the City of Leadville, Colorado, United States, on the drainage divide separating Lake County from Park County.
 The mountain was named in honor of General William Tecumseh Sherman.

 Mountain

-Mount Sherman is one of the most nondescript of the fourteeners, and one of the easiest to climb;
+Mount Sherman is one of the most undistinguished of the fourteeners, and among the easiest to climb;

 it is recommended as a beginner fourteener.
 It is also the only fourteener that has had a successful aircraft landing on its summit.